Grand Festive Sale is LIVE! 🎉

 Understanding the colour coding of number plates is the first step in identifying who owns what, and what kind of vehicle they’re driving.
 It goes far further than just understanding “what does a blue number plate in India mean?”

-Here’s a simplified colour code chart used across India:
+Here’s the most common colour code chart you’ll see across India:

 Private Vehicles Black White Standard private use